LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Related Work

+The proposed residual metric is a weighted distribution-to-distribution (D2D) distance and is similar to the D2D residual in GICP \cite{gicp} and D2D-NDT \cite{d2d_ndt}.
+The key distinction lies in the proposed similarity-based weighting scheme, which can adjust the weight of the residual for matched correspondences based on their divergence in covariance.
+Subsequently, the proposed residual metric can provide a more comprehensive and accurate pose estimation.
+Similarly, LiTAMIN2 \cite{yokozuka2021litamin2} introduces symmetric KL-Divergence to the residual metric for divergence evaluation.
+However, their proposed formulation cannot be directly deployed in filter-based pose estimation.

-For map schemes, a common method is to maintain the target map with k-d tree \cite{zhang2014loam, f_loam, shan2018lego} for the nearest neighbor searching in the feature association phase.
-The conventional k-d tree needs to rebuild the entire tree for the update, which is inefficient and time-consuming.
-FAST-LIO2 uses the ikd-Tree \cite{ikd_tree}, a dynamic k-d tree that can incrementally update the map.Faster-LIO \cite{bai2022faster} additionally introduces a pseudo-Hilbert curve inside the voxel for the acceleration of correspondence matching while maintaining accuracy.
+For mapping schemes, a common method is to maintain the target map with a k-d tree \cite{zhang2014loam, f_loam}.
+The conventional k-d tree needs to rebuild the entire tree for the map update, which is inefficient and time-consuming.
+FAST-LIO2 \cite{xu2022fast} uses the ikd-Tree \cite{ikd_tree}, a dynamic k-d tree that can incrementally update the map.
+VoxelMap, Faster-LIO \cite{bai2022faster}, and SuperOdom \cite{super_odom} govern the target map with hash-based voxels.
+However, due to the requirement of the front end, these voxel-based mapping schemes need to embed a supplemental data structure within voxels to form a hierarchical structure for the maintenance of the raw points.
+Instead, the proposed mapping scheme only requires the maintenance of the centroid and covariance matrix for each voxel, resulting in a time complexity of $\mathcal{O}(1)$ for element operation.

-\section{PRELIMINARY}
+\section{Preliminary}